Sleepytale Logo

 Picture and Card Games

 For children who like something to hold, matching pairs of picture cards that rhyme adds a hands on layer to the same sound play.
 You can buy simple rhyming card sets or make your own with drawings.
-They work beautifully at the table during quiet daytime play, and they pair naturally with a calm Cleo rhyme later when it is time to settle.
+They work beautifully at the table during quiet daytime play, and they pair naturally with a rhyme, a song, or a whole small musical from Cleo whenever your child asks for one.

 Online Rhyming Games

 There are plenty of online rhyming games, and they can be a fun extra now and then.
 Just keep in mind that the richest rhyming practice is spoken, social, and back and forth, which is something a screen cannot fully give.
 A real conversation lets you follow your child's pace, celebrate their invented words, and pile on the giggles.
 If you do reach for an online game, keep it short and balance it with lots of out loud rhyming.
-For the end of the day, Sleepytale can run entirely screen off, so bedtime stays dim and quiet.
+If you want sound play with no screen at all, Cleo can run voice only, so a rhyme in the car or at lights out never means another bright display.

 Rhyming Games for Preschoolers